 There are several big moments in life that bring great joy like having babies or weddings.
 On those days you cherish family time and you do your best to make it the most memorable day.
 Then there are several big moments that bring great sadness.
 Most of those days are when someone you love dies.
 What you don’t want is the day that you received a head injury being the worst time of your life.
-Our Workers’ Compensation Attorneys at JML Law, a Professional Law Corporation in Anaheim know how to turn lemons into lemonade.
+Our workers compensation attorneys at JML Law, a Professional Law Corporation in Anaheim know how to turn lemons into lemonade.
 Meaning, we know how to make your traumatic head injury not the worst day of your life because we are here to protect you from your workers’ compensation claims being denied or delayed.

 Common Head Injuries

 A head injury can vary in severity.
 However, even concussions can turn into more complicated matters.
 Most head injuries happen because someone fell or something fell on to someone.
-Severe head injuries are also called Traumatic Brain Injury.
+Severe head injuries are also called Traumatic Brain injuries.
 This is when the injury causes significant damage to the brain which in turn can cause severe damage to the rest of your body since your brain communicates with your whole body.
-Between 80,000-90,000 people who experience a head injury, or traumatic brain injury, will result in the onset of a long term disability.
+Between 80,000-90,000 people who experience a head injury, or traumatic brain injury, will result in the onset of a long-term disability.

 Most head injuries happen to men.
 This may be because the jobs that are more at risk for injuries are typically male-oriented.
 For example, construction and factory workers are significantly more at risk for head injuries given that their job is to work around heavy machinery or in dangerous areas.
-There are three kinds of head injuries to be aware:
+There are three kinds of head injuries to be aware of:

 - Closed head injury: this is when there is no visible blood on the outside and means that your brain may have hit the skull inside, but there is no outside injury.

 - Open wound injury: this is when there is visible blood with potential exposure of the brain due to a broken skull.
 Even though this can be more severe it is actually easier to treat.